 You can add a touch of milk if you want, but you really don’t even need to, shaking the coffee creates delightfully creamy drink with a beautiful foam head on top.

 If you’re a coffee drinker, you really must try an Iced Shaken Coffee.
 It’s amazing.
 Full bodied, rich, creamy.
-Beautiful foamy head on top.
-You’ll love this new way to drink your morning perk up!
-Iced Shaken Coffee + a giveaway
+You’ll love this new way to drink your morning or afternoon perk up!

 What type of coffee should I use?

-Regardless of the brand of coffee you use, and even if you don’t add cream or sugar, you’ll get that pretty foam on the top if you shake it well.
+Regardless of the brand or type of coffee you use, and even if you don’t add cream or sugar, you’ll get that pretty foam on the top if you shake it well.

 How to use the Stovetop Espresso Maker

-Unscrew the top half on the espresso maker, and remove the coffee filter funnel.
+Unscrew the top half on the (affiliate link) espresso maker, and remove the coffee filter funnel.

 Tighten the upper half to the base and ensure it’s fully screwed on.